-March 31, 2021 March 31, 2022

-Carrying amount Fair value Carrying amount Fair value

-(Million s of yen)

-Financial liabilities measured at X ,

-amortized cost

-Bonds and long-term borrowings ¥ 48,545 ¥ 48,832 ¥ 41,536 ¥ 41,372

-Total financial liabilities ¥ 48,545 ¥ 48,832 ¥ 41,536 ¥ 41,372
+March 31, 2022 March 31, 2023 Carrying amount Fair value Carrying amount Fair value (Million s of yen) Financial liabilities measured at amortized cost • Long-term borrowings ¥ 41,536 ¥ 41,372 ¥ 39,508 ¥ 39,263 Total financial liabilities ¥ 41,536 ¥ 41,372 ¥ 39,508 ¥ 39,263

-2) Calculation methods of fair value
+2) Calculation methods and valuation techniques of fair value

-The fair values of financial assets and liabilities are determined by the following methods.
+The fair values of financial assets and liabilities are calculated by the following methods.
 When estimating fair values of financial instruments, market prices are used when available.
 The fair value of financial instruments without market prices is estimated by discounting the future cash flows or using other appropriate valuation techniques.

-(i) Long-term borrowings
+Long-term borrowings

-The fair value of long-term borrowings is calculated by discounting the total amounts of principal and interest to the present value using the incremental borrowing rate.
+The fair value of long-term borrowings is calculated by discounting the total amounts of principal and interest to the present value using the incremental borrowing rate applicable to new borrowings under the same conditions.